User-4574/nginx_frontdoor/README.md

-This is a docker recipe and accompanying scripts for an Nginx reverse proxy server solution.
+This is a docker recipe and accompanying scripts for an Nginx reverse proxy server solution with built-in oauth2 capabilities via oauth-proxy.
 It has the following capabilities/project goals:

 1)Automatic deployment and renewel of LetsEncrypt certificate via a Google api service account.